Meet Amy . . .

 Amy Marie McCleary was born and raised in Northern California where she received her first choreography award at the age of 6.
 She performed and choreographed throughout the area until she left home to receive her BFA in Theater from NYU’s Tisch School of the Arts (CAP 21).

 That same year Amy made her directorial debut with I Love A Piano - her staging and vision for the show prompted a three theatre tour and led to additional director/choreographer credits for the Prathers including Some Enchanted Evening, Hairspray, 9 to 5, Cats, Grease, Saturday Night Fever, The Wizard of Oz, Swing and Joseph and the Amazing Technicolor Dreamboat.
 Amy became well known as an “actor’s director” - creating a strong ensemble world for her casts that spilled from the rehearsal room onto the stage.
-Her choreography continued to push boundaries for the company and embraced many styles from traditional musical theatre to lyrical, from contemporary to period styles.
+Her choreography continued to push boundaries for the company and embraces many styles from traditional musical theatre to lyrical, rhythm tap, classical ballet, Bollywood and more.

 Amy continued to work at other regional theaters directing, choreographing and performing at the Herb Strauss Playhouse, Florida Repertory, Crown Uptown Dinner Theatre and serving as a guest director at UNCG for their production of Hairspray.

 In 2015 Amy received the huge honor of being selected to direct and choreograph the National Tour of Memphis which received strong accolades from audiences and critics across the country.
 In 2017 her choreography again went on tour with Prather Production’s The Wizard of Oz.
-The successful tour continued throughout 2018 and will make it’s way to China in 2019/2020.
+The successful tour continued throughout 2018 and made its way to China in 2019/2020.

 When not directing, choreographing or performing Amy teaches private voice and acting and serves as the director and creator of Broadway Palm’s/Alliance of the Arts Musical Theatre Intensive camp every summer.
 The camp gives middle school and high school students the chance to work with professional actors on singing, acting and dancing in a professional setting with a final performance on the Broadway Palm stage.